paulsengroup/hictk/docs/cpp_api/transformers.rst

 .. cpp:class:: template <typename PixelIt> CoarsenPixels

   Class used to coarsen pixels read from a pair of pixel iterators.
+  The underlying sequence of pixels are expected to be sorted by their genomic coordinates.
   Coarsening is performed in a streaming fashion, minimizing the number of pixels that are kept into memory at any given time.

   .. cpp:function:: CoarsenPixels(PixelIt first_pixel, PixelIt last_pixel,  std::shared_ptr<const BinTable> source_bins, std::size_t factor);